2t10p/node-hexo-blog/source/_posts/2016-0410-1830-clone-a-git-repository-to-a-specific-floder.md

 ---
-title: clone a git repository to a specific floder
+title: Clone a git repository to a specific floder
 date: 2016-04-10 17:50:34
 tags: [git]
 ---